Member Rights & Responsibilities Know Your Rights!

 - Provide as much information as you can about why you are seeking help and answer questions as honestly and completely as you are able.

-- Follow through with the plan of care that you and your provider have agreed on.
-Be part of the treatment team by telling your provider or therapist about symptoms and to ask questions.
+- Follow through with the plan of care that you and your provider have agreed upon.

-- Keep your County Assistance Office, provider and CBH aware of any changes to your information (address, phone number, etc).
+- Keep your County Assistance Office, provider and CBH aware of any changes to your information (address, phone number).
 This is very important and will help us provide the best care for you.

 - Report fraud if/when you are aware of it.
-(See page X Reporting Fraud & Abuse)
+See page 51 Reporting Fraud & Abuse.

 A mental health directive is a document that allows you to state the mental health care you want if you become physically or mentally unable to decide for yourself.
 There are two types of mental health advance directives: Mental Health Declarations and Mental Health Powers of Attorney.
 If you have either a Mental Health Declaration or a Mental Health Power of Attorney, you should give it to your mental health care providers, and a trusted family member or friend so that they know your wishes.